-Garlic has been a culinary staple for thousands of years, specially here in the Philippines.
-Many Filipino recipes call for garlic.
-It is added in marinades, fried with rice and used to liven up dips.
-While garlic may be a crucial part of your next meal, you may be feeling self-conscious afterward due to its effect on your breath.
-Fortunately, there are many things you can do to quickly get your breath under control.
-Here's how to get rid of that lingering garlic breath after one of your favorite meals.
+Garlic has been a culinary staple for thousands of years.
+Many of the world's best-known dishes contain this aromatic.
+While garlic may be a crucial part of your next meal, it could leave you feeling self-conscious of its effect on your breath.
+Fortunately, there are many things you can do to get your breath under control quickly.
+Here's how to get rid of that lingering garlic breath after one of your favourite meals.

 How To Get Rid Of Garlic Breath

-Brushing your teeth with toothpaste removes the smelly food particles from your teeth, which will help make your breath smell better.
-Don't forget to brush your tongue because garlic odors may linger there as well.
+Brushing your teeth with toothpaste removes the smelly food particles from your teeth, which will help improve the smell of your breath.
+Don't forget to brush your tongue, as garlic odours may linger there as well.

-If you're on the go, you can still brush your teeth, as long as you plan ahead.
+You can still brush your teeth when you're on the go, as long as you plan ahead.
 Get in the habit of carrying a spare toothbrush and toothpaste with you – or storing them in your desk drawer at work – so that you can easily slip into a bathroom to freshen your breath.

-After eating foods that contain garlic, the garlicky scent is known to linger in your breath.
-Like a minty mouthwash, a strong scent can help cover up this smell until it goes away on its own.
+After eating foods that contain garlic, the garlicky scent is known to linger on your breath.
+A strong scent like a minty mouthwash can help cover up this smell until it goes away on its own.

 After eating a garlicky meal, swish with a rinse to immediately mask the smell.
-If you're a garlic lover, you may want to carry a travel-sized bottle in your bag to make sure it's always there when you need it.
+If you're a garlic lover, you may want to carry a travel-sized bottle of mouthwash in your bag to make sure it's always within reach when you need it.

 Parsley is one of the more popular home remedies for bad breath.
 Today, parsley is still commonly used to garnish plates at your favourite restaurant.
 Not only does it elevate the flavours of your dish, but is will also help neutralise post-meal odours.

-While claims of parsley's odor-fighting properties continue to persist, studies have shown parsley to have little effect on getting rid of garlic breath.
-Instead, parsley's strong scent masks bad breath - giving you a bit of post-meal peace of mind.
+While parsley has long been claimed to have odour-fighting properties, studies have shown the herb to have little effect on truly eliminating garlic breath.
+Instead, parsley's strong scent masks bad breath, giving you some post-meal peace of mind.

 Surprisingly, you can also get your garlic breath under control by drinking milk.
 A study published in the Journal of Food Science reports that milk significantly reduces the concentrations of garlic's odorous compounds.